ARWNI2S/TheCorporateWars/tcw-draft/gameplay/players.md

 ## Alliances

-In The Corporate Wars, no corporation is forced to operate alone.
+In **The Corporate Wars**, no corporation is forced to operate alone.
 Alliances —known in-game as guilds— allow players to coordinate efforts, share resources, establish non-aggression pacts, or act as economic and political blocs.

 These groups can have varied goals: from monopolizing a market sector, imposing trade rules in a region, coordinating frontier system defense, to influencing interplanetary politics through collective governance mechanisms.